supervisely-ecosystem/import-volumes-with-anns/README.md

 #### Input files structure

 You can upload a directory or an archive.
-If you are uploading an archive, it must contain a single top-level directory.
+If you are uploading an archive, it must contain a single top-level directory.<br>
+ℹ️ You can download the archive with data example [here](https://github.com/supervisely-ecosystem/import-volumes-with-anns/files/12548165/my_volume_project.zip).<br>

 The directory name defines the project name.
 Subdirectories define dataset names.